Is a Correction Looming Ahead for Fluor Corporation (FLR)

 Many brokerage firms have already submitted their reports for FLR stocks, with UBS repeating the rating for FLR by listing it as a “Neutral.”
 The predicted price for FLR in the upcoming period, according to UBS is $11 based on the research report published on April 27th of the current year 2020.

-Citigroup, on the other hand, stated in their research note that they expect to see FLR reach a price target of $10, previously predicting the value of $11.
+Citigroup, on the other hand, stated in their research note that they expect to see FLR reach a price target of $10, previously predicting the price at $11.
 The rating they have provided for FLR stocks is “Neutral” according to the report published on April 27th, 2020.

 Stock Fundamentals for FLR